 If you have a spry young cat that’s about average weight (or on the petite side), this is a great budget-friendly option.

 You do get what you pay for, so don’t expect it to last throughout your cat’s entire life.

-- Small holes on the lid to help remove litter particles from the cat’s paws and return it to the Large cat litter box
+- FILTERED SNAP ON LID: Small holes on the lid of the large cat litter box help to remove cat litter from the cat’s paws

 If you’re looking for the best litter box for picky cats and have a fairly decent budget, the Modkat is the way to go!

 It’s kind of pricey, but you’ll see why it’s still one of the best leakproof litter boxes in its benefits!